AOSC-Dev/newsroom/coffee-break/20230811/en.md

 "What would y'all like to drink today?"

 Thank you for reading "Coffee Break," AOSC's semi-monthly newsletter!
 Here, you will find summaries of development updates, community matters, and upcoming events in an accessible and fun fashion.
-The newsletters consists of an appropriate mix of text and media.
 This column is also used to publish interview transcripts with individuals and representatives from various groups, clubs, and industries and will be published as special issues.
 This column does not contain op-ed-type contents.

 AOSC OS Updates
 ---------------